School of Architecture and Design

 The Interior Design department offers a Bachelor of Fine Arts in Interior Design (B.F.A.).
 Additionally, it offers a track within the B.F.A. leading to acceptance into the School of Management’s Master of Business Administration (M.B.A.) program with a specialization of Design Management.

 The B.Arch. is recognized as a first professional degree and is accredited by the National Architectural Accrediting Board (NAAB).
-The Bachelor of Fine Arts in Interior Design (B.F.A.) is offered in both Long Island and New York City in the United States.
-The degree is a professional degree accredited by the Council for Interior Design Accreditation.
+The Bachelor of Fine Arts in Interior Design (B.F.A.) is a professional degree accredited by the Council for Interior Design Accreditation.
 The M.Arch. is recognized as a first professional degree and has candidacy accreditation status with the NAAB.

 About the School of Architecture and Design